 Anemia is a condition in which the red blood cell count is too low.
 In pregnant women, this is often caused by not having enough iron in the blood.
 Anemia is common in pregnancy and very easy to treat.

-While pregnant, your body uses iron to make red blood cells for you and your fetus.
-These cells bring oxygen to your fetus and to the rest of your body.
+While pregnant, your body uses iron to make red blood cells for you and your baby.
+These cells bring oxygen to your baby and to the rest of your body.
 Not having enough red blood cells can cause your baby to be born too small.
 But this is rare, as it’s easy for you to get enough iron.

-The only way to know whether you have anemia is to have a simple test called a CBC (complete blood count).
+The only way to know if you have anemia is to have a simple test called a CBC (complete blood count).
 This is a routine test that will be done at one of your first prenatal visits.
-This test may be done again, at about weeks 26 to 28.
+This test may be done again, at about week 26 to week 28.

 If you have anemia due to low iron content, follow the advice of your healthcare provider.
 Eating foods high in iron and taking supplements can help you get the iron you need.